mimblewimble/grin/doc/api/api.md

 ### Wallet Owner API

 The wallet owner API is an endpoint to manage the user wallet: broadcast transaction, sign transaction, see the current balance...
-This REST API can be started with the `grin wallet owner_api` command and will listen on `localhost:13420` for --floonet or `localhost:3420` for --mainnet.
+This REST API can be started with the `grin wallet owner_api` command and will listen on `localhost:13420` for --floonet or `localhost:3420` for the default mainnet.

 __This endpoint must **never** be exposed to the outside world.__